Saving kids’ teeth

-Why We Support The Dental Wellness Trust
+The Dental Wellness Trust

-Around 80% of children in South Africa have tooth decay before the age of six, which is perhaps not surprising with the combination of extremely high sugar consumption and limited access to dental care.
+Up to 80% of children in South Africa have tooth decay before the age of six, which is perhaps not surprising with the combination of extremely high sugar consumption and limited access to dental care.
 Many people do not have basic oral care tools; it’s not unheard of for a whole family to share one toothbrush.

-The Dental Wellness Trust (DWT) is on a mission to improve the oral health of children and vulnerable adults around the world.
-The registered charity is based in London, but making a difference in South Africa, the UK and around the world.
+The Dental Wellness Trust (DWT) is on a mission to improve oral health around the world.
+The registered charity is based in London, but making a difference in South Africa, the UK and other countries.

-Dentist Dr Linda Greenwall, who is originally from South Africa, founded the dynamic non-profit in 2011, to provide innovative oral health education programmes and treatment for children and vulnerable adults.
+Dentist Dr Linda Greenwall, who is originally from South Africa, founded the dynamic non-profit organisation in 2011, to provide innovative oral health education programmes and treatment for children and vulnerable adults.

 “We believe everyone has the right to access oral healthcare, and enjoy a life of dignity, free from pain,” she says.
 “Prevention is key.
 Before we start treating tooth decay we need to teach children correct habits.”

 At Ivohealth and our sister company Ivodent, we are committed to supporting the Dental Wellness Trust in South Africa.
 You can help!
 Every time someone enters the #FreshBreathCheck in February, we will donate a Sunstar GUM toothbrush to the Trust.
 Take the test here and help give a child a healthy smile.